 Before signing a lease or purchasing a building, a visit to the City Development Services Department is a must.
 City staff is available to tour the property and can save you time and money, especially if considering changing the use of the building.
 A building permit is needed for all projects that involve the construction, reconstruction, alteration, and repair, removal, or demolition of any building or structure.
 All electrical, plumbing and mechanical work requires a separate permit for each trade.
 This “one-stop shop” also verifies compliance with zoning laws and insures the building can be occupied.
 Learn more.

 The Downtown Design Overlay District provides a flexible framework to promote quality design, enhance the urban character, and maintain long-term compatibility.
 The overlay applies to the construction of new buildings or to projects that substantially renovates a building exterior.
 Learn more.

 A building must have a Certificate of Occupancy prior to opening to the public.
 This can only be assured by meeting all fire and life safety codes.
 Learn more.

 Restaurants and food related businesses must obtain permits from the Guilford County Department of Public Health.
 Call or learn more.

 Any business operating within the city limits must have a Business Privilege license.
 Contact the Privilege License Agent or visit the Collections Division in Room P12 at the Melvin Municipal Building, 200 W. Washington St. Learn more.

 The NC Department of Commerce provides information on state/local licenses that you may need.
 Learn more.

 Alcohol Sales 919-779-0700

 The Bureau of Alcohol and Beverage Commission’s (ABC) Permit Compliance Division reviews and processes all applications to sell and serve alcoholic beverages.
-For more information call or visit the Bureau of Alcohol and Beverage Commission’s webpage on Permits.
+For more information call 336-274-6304or visit the Permit Division of the ABC Commission of North Carolina.